Azure/aztfexport/README.md

 In some cases, there are Azure resources that have no corresponding Terraform resource (e.g. due to lacks of Terraform support), or some resource might be created as a side effect of provisioning another resource (e.g. the Disk resource is created automatically when provisioning a VM).
 In these cases, you can skip these resources without typing anything.

+> 💡 Option `-m` can be used to specify a resource mapping file, either constructed manually or from other runs of `aztfy` (generated in the output directory with name: _.aztfyResourceMapping.json_).

 After going through all the resources to be imported, users press `w` to proceed.`aztfy` will run `terraform import` under the hood to import each resource.
 Then it will run `terraform add -from-state` to generate the Terraform template for each imported resource.
 Whereas there are kinds of [limitations](https://github.com/apparentlymart/terrafy/blob/main/docs/quirks.md) causing the output of `terraform add` to be an invalid Terraform template in most cases. `aztfy` will leverage extra knowledge from the provider (which is generated from the provider codebase) to further manipulate the template, to make it pass the Terraform validations against the provider.

 As the last step, `aztfy` will leverage the ARM template to inject dependencies between each resource.
 This makes the generated Terraform template to be useful.

 ### Batch Import Mode

-In case the `-m` option is specified, users are expected to provide a resource mapping file with following content:
+`aztfy` also supports to be run non-interactively by setting the `-q` option.
+In this mode, a resource mapping file is mandatory to be specified via option `-m`, with the following content:

 ```json
 {